rigaya/NVEnc/NVEncC_Options.en.md

   Example: Extract audio tracks marked as English and Japanese --audio-copy eng,jpn

+  Example: Copy all audio tracks except track #1 --audio-copy !1
   ```

 ### --audio-codec [[&lt;int/string&gt;?]&lt;string&gt;[:&lt;string&gt;=&lt;string&gt;[,&lt;string&gt;=&lt;string&gt;]...]...]
 Encode audio track with the codec specified.
 If codec is not set, most suitable codec will be selected automatically.
 Codecs available could be checked with [--check-encoders](#--check-codecs---check-decoders---check-encoders).

 You can select audio track (1, 2, ...) to encode with [&lt;int&gt;], or select audio track to encode by language with [&lt;string&gt;].
+Prefix a track number with `!` to exclude that track (for example, `--audio-codec !1,!3?aac`).
 Prefix languages with `!` to select all tracks except those languages (for example, `--audio-codec !eng,!jpn?copy`).

 Also, after ":" you can specify params for audio encoder,  after "#" you can specify params for audio decoder.